Dollis Hill: Demographics

 Dollis Hill has a very diverse mix of ethnicities and nationalities.
 The largest single ethnic group in the Dollis Hill ward of the 2011 Census, White British, comprises 14.3% of the population.
 The next largest are Other White (13.7%), Indians (11.4%) and Black Africans (10.6%).

 44.6% of people living in Dollis Hill were born in England in the 2011 census.
 The next most common countries of birth were Ireland (5.1%), India (4.3%), Pakistan (4%) and Somalia (3.9%).

 The main religious affiliations of Dollis Hill are Christians (43.9%), Muslims (31.3%), and Hindus (10.1%).

 Transport

 The area is served by a London Underground station, Dollis Hill, on the Jubilee line.
 There are regular services to Baker Street in 15 minutes and Westminster in 20 minutes.
-It is in Travelcard Zone 3, three stops from West Hampstead and within easy reach of Wembley Stadium.
+It is in London fare zone 3, three stops from West Hampstead and within easy reach of Wembley Stadium.

 London Buses routes 226, 302 and N98 serve the area south of Gladstone Park.
 The area north of Gladstone Park is served by routes 182, 232, 245 and 332.
 There are a large number of buses that service nearby Willesden Green.

+Politics and government

+Dollis Hill is part of the Brent East constituency for elections to the House of Commons of the United Kingdom, currently represented by Dawn Butler from the Labour Party.

+Dollis Hill is part of the Dollis Hill ward for elections to Brent London Borough Council.